The 20 Best Podcasts For Women's Mental Health

 Diet Starts Tomorrow unpacks the emotional side of health, well-being, and beauty.
 Its hosts, Remy Kassimir and Emily Lubin, team together to combat the wellness fads that can make you feel unwell.

-As women, both Remy and Emily have personal experience with toxic diet culture.
-With the help of expert guests, they’re learning to shed unhelpful beliefs about their bodies and embrace a kinder, more intuitive approach to food and exercise.
-You’ll appreciate their candid conversations, thoughtful questions, and willingness to laugh at the sheer absurdity of diet culture.
+As women, Remy and Emily have personal experience with toxic diet culture.
+With the support of expert guests, they're learning to shed unhelpful beliefs about their bodies and embrace a kinder, more intuitive approach to food and exercise.
+You may appreciate their candid conversations, thoughtful questions, and willingness to laugh at the absurdity of diet culture.

-Bre Mitchel, also known as the “Self-Care Pusher from Southern California,” is a self-care advocate for women of color.
+Bre Mitchel, also known as the "Self-Care Pusher From Southern California," is a self-care advocate for women of color.
 On her show, she approaches self-care from all angles: physical, spiritual, and emotional.
-The podcast offers a refreshing mix of personal stories, wellness tips, and current events, and seeks to both inform and inspire women of color.
+The podcast offers a mix of personal stories, wellness tips, and current events and seeks to inform and inspire women of color.

 10. The Wellness Mama